-Direct Pay is a term often used interchangeably with ‘Managed Compliance Agreement’ (MCA) or ‘Single Use Tax Compliance Agreement’ (SUTCA).
-These similar arrangements are utilized by other states to simplify a taxpayer's use tax calculation and remittance.
-In Illinois, approval for a Direct Pay Permit involves a thorough review process, typical of a sales and use tax audit.
-The Department’s Audit Bureau administers the program and addresses all related inquiries.
+The Illinois Department of Revenue's (IDOR) Audit Bureau administers the Direct Payment Permit Program which is an arrangement between IDOR and taxpayers representing a cost-saving alternative to traditional sales and use tax compliance methods.
+"Direct pay" is a term often used interchangeably with a Managed Compliance Agreement (MCA) or Single Use Tax Compliance Agreement (SUTCA).
+Other states utilize these similar arrangements to simplify a taxpayer's use tax calculation and remittance.
+In Illinois, approval for a Direct Pay Permit involves a thorough review process, including a sales and use tax audit.